dracula/lcd-smartie/README.md

 ## Team

-This theme is maintained by the following person(s) and a bunch of [awesome contributors](https://github.com/dracula/foobar/graphs/contributors).
+This theme is maintained by the following person.

 | [![Limbo](https://github.com/limbo666.png?size=100)](https://github.com/limbo666) |
 | ---------------------------------------------------------------------------------------- |